whosdustin/whosdustin.github.io/_posts/2015-08-14-freshly-rebuilt-website.md

 ## No More Designs

 I previously had designs on the site for my portfolio.
 I have removed them and will no longer be hosting them here.
 My designs will be hosted on external sites such as [Behance](https://www.behance.net/whosdustin) and [Dribbble](http://dribbble.com/whosdustin).
-This is all part of an effort to focus all my efforts to writing articles about front-end development.
+This is all part of an effort to focus all my efforts to writing articles about frontend development.

 Coming soon to the site will also be all my open-source projects I am working on.